 Hubspot coined the phrase Inbound Marketing 12 years ago and inbound digital marketing has never been the same.
 Instead of the common outbound marketing practices at the time, Inbound marketing used methods to pull in potential customers on their own to make purchasing decisions.

 Inbound marketing used the power of the web to change old school marketing activities that showed painful results.
-Marketing as a whole has evolved over the years and there will be more things evolving in 2018.
+Marketing as a whole has evolved over the years and there will be more things evolving in the future.

-Here is the 2018 inbound marketing strategy for digital marketers:
+Here are some effective inbound marketing strategies for digital marketers:

 SEO is not dead!
 People have been calling the death of SEO for years, yet SEO is stronger than ever.
 Neil Patel once said that “all the content in the world won’t help you rank in Google without proper SEO”.
 This is the mistake early inbound marketers make when starting out.
 Posting 8 blogs a week, posting on social, and watching your traffic not move and have your site showing up on the 8th page of Google.